 Next, take a 20-minute cruise along the Yodogawa River.
-Also, stroll around the Dotonbori district, a restaurant mecca, where you can sample delicious local delicacies for lunch.
+Later, stroll around the ever-busy Dotonbori district, where you can sample delicious local delicacies for lunch.

-Spend the rest of the afternoon at leisure before dinner in the evening.
+Spend the rest of the afternoon at leisure before this evening's dinner.